projectcalico/calico/docs/source/openstack.rst

 - our integration with Canonical's Juju Charms - see :doc:`juju-opens-install`

-- our experimental integration of Calico with Mirantis Fuel 5.1 - see :doc:`fuel-integration`.
+- our integration of Calico with Mirantis Fuel 6.1 - see :doc:`fuel-integration`

 In all cases, you just need at least two servers to get going (one OpenStack controller and one OpenStack compute node).